maxlair1/ux_portfolio_2025/src/content/grokadoc.md

 ---

 - Because I was building off of branding I had done several years prior, the colors could have contrasted better.
 In hindsight, I should have used Adobe Leonardo to construct my color system.
 - I faced discouragement due to visual differences of the alpha version and the design.
 Because of this, I let my design  be a little more lenient to allow development a little more wiggle room.
-REWORD As an alternative, I could enforce a front-end repository (or something similar) like Storybook to close those gaps and avoid slowing down development.
+As an alternative, I could enforce a front-end repository (or something similar) like Storybook to close those gaps and avoid slowing down development.